coldshrine/study-notes/books/effective-java.md

 Exceptions are full-fledged objects, define methods to provide additional information concerning the condition that caused the exception.
 This is crucial for checked exceptions.

 ### Avoid unnecessary use of checked exceptions

+Checked exceptions _force_ programmers to deal with problems.
+Overuse of checked exceptions can make them far less pleasant to use.